WebFiori/database/README.md

 * Building your database structure within PHP.
 * Fast and easy to use query builder.
 * Database abstraction which makes it easy to migrate your system to different DBMS.

+## Installation
+To install the library using composer, add following dependency to `composer.json`: `"webfiori/database":"0.7.1"

 ## Usage